 Buying a vehicle is a dream that many people have.
-If you plan to get one, you probably have a list of desired features for your car.
+If you plan to get one, for personal use or to use as a taxi, you probably have a list of desired features for your car.
 However, you must know the parts of a vehicle before you purchase one, so it would be easier to understand what to do if there is a problem.
 With this, one crucial car part you should learn about is the exhaust system.

 What is an Exhaust System?

 An exhaust system refers to the vital vehicle part responsible for guiding exhaust gases out of your vehicle.
 It is composed of many pipes and pieces that provide a way for the exhaust gases to escape the vehicle’s engine.
 Exhaust systems typically comprise various diesel parts like the exhaust manifold, catalytic converter, resonator, muffler, and tailpipe.
 Depending on the overall design of the exhaust system, exhaust gas can flow through one or more of these parts.

 Along with the 12 valve Cummins injectors and fuel system of a vehicle, it is also crucial to learn about the components of a diesel exhaust system.
 Each part of the exhaust system is designed to serve its specific purpose, vital to how a vehicle’s engine functions on the road.